carlitofluito/dreams/docs/01-dreams.md

 # Dreams {#dreams}

-WWithout any real idea about interpreting dreams, I am using [*DreamBible*](http://www.dreambible.com/) website to make some sense of what is going on in my subconscious mind.
+Without any real idea about interpreting dreams, I am using [*DreamBible*](http://www.dreambible.com/) website to make some sense of what is going on in my subconscious mind.
 If you know better resources, please, [contact me]( https://carlitofluito.github.io/dreams/index.html#intro).

 ## *Corona Times* in Berlin.2020-04